The Basics of

 Pet names

-A notable date (wedding, b’date)
+A notable date (wedding, birthdate)

 A family member’s birthday